History Files

 Mevagissey Bible Christian Chapel (Second Site), Mevagissey, Cornwall

-Mevagissey Bible Christian Chapel (Second Site) is at the north-east corner of Valley Road and Chapel Square, opposite the previous site (above).
-This chapel was built in 1896 in the Gothic style by Squire Tremayne of Heligan.
-It later became River Street Methodist Church - its BCC congregation likely joined the Congregationalists further down Chapel Square (below).
+Mevagissey Bible Christian Chapel (Second Site) is at the north-east corner of Valley Road and Chapel Square, opposite the original site (above).
+It was built in 1896 in the Gothic style by Squire Tremayne of Heligan.
+It later became River Street Methodist Church - its BCC congregation likely joined Congregationalists further down Chapel Square (see links).
 The Methodists also left by 1994.
 The building was on the market in 2015 and is now private apartments.

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.